 We are the scientists, inventors and creators of our lives.
 We have the power.
 And when we fully realize this, making miracles will be an every day thing.

 Now is the time for you to stop doing what you are told and take responsibility for your life.
-You can’t change the government and expect to resolve your own life in this way.
+You can’t expect to resolve your own life’s problems by changing the government.
+Governments are corrupt.
 You’ve got to change only one thing—your life.
 There is no secret system.
 Your way is different than mine.
 But we’re all here to help each other.
 Once you know this, once you see the miracles around you and know that you are one of those miracles, then you’re on your way.
 You’ve taken the first step.
 To believe in yourself and know you can do it: that’s what sets the energy in motion.
 A boring frustrating insipid old life is a thing of the past.
 Let’s get onto an exciting new adventure!

 Note: I invite your comments on this article through personal email.
 Contact me with the link below.
 Thank you.